 🌊 Mont Saint-Michel: The Tidal Island (2 hours 30 min from Paris)

-How to get there: Train to Avranches (1 hour), then bus (20 mins).
+How to get there: TGV to Rennes (2 hours), then shuttle bus (1 hour).
 Cost: €25-30.
 Why it’s unforgettable: This isn’t a "day trip."
 It’s a *full experience*.
 I went at low tide (check the schedule!) and walked across the sand to the island.
 The abbey’s perched like a castle on a rock, and the whole thing feels like a fairy tale. *Tip:* Eat at *Le Relais du Prieuré*—their onion soup is legendary. *Reality check:* You *need* to book the abbey tour online *days* ahead.
 If you don’t, you’ll just stare at the walls from the square.
 And yes, it’s touristy—but it’s worth it.

 🍷 Château de Versailles: But *Don’t* Go on a Tourist Day (1 hour from Paris)